Henry Stewartson White (Service No. 22028)

 (1896 - 1968)

-Henry Jnr was 19 years and 11 months old when he enlisted into the AIF in early January 1916 which would have been very close to his birthday by the time he actual commenced his training.
-He had also some previous military training having spent 2 years in the Citizens Military Force.
-At the time he enlisted Henry was single and employed as a carpenter and living with his parents in Brighton.
-Henry was two years older than his brother Arthur who enlisted 9 months later in 1916.
+Henry (Jnr) was one month shy of his 20th birthday when he enlisted into the Australian Imperial Force on 3 January 1916.
+He had already served two years with the 46th Infantry Battalion as part of the Citizen’s Forces which was also situated within the Brighton and Elsternwick areas.
+At the time he enlisted Henry was single, was working as a carpenter and was still living with his parents in Brighton.
+Henry was two years older than his brother Arthur who enlisted 9 months later in October 1916.

-Henry commenced his training on 17 January at Royal Park and spent time at Maribyrnong before completing his training on 30 April and being assigned to the 107 Battery 23rd Howitzer Brigade as a gunner.
+Henry commenced his training on 17 January at Royal Park and spent time at Maribyrnong before completing his training on 30 April and being assigned to the 107 Battery 23rd Howitzer Brigade at the rank of gunner.
 The unit embarked from Melbourne on 20 May 1916 aboard HMAT A7 Medic bound for England.
-They arrived at Plymouth in England on 18 July where Henry and his unit undertook further training prior to transferring to the Western Front in France in December 1916 which would have been their first taste of action and where they also experienced the bleak, cold European winter.
-The bitter winter temperature and conditions would have been for some unlike anything they would have experienced in Australia.
+They arrived at Plymouth in England on 18 July where Henry and his unit undertook further training prior to transferring to France in December.
+Here they experienced their first taste of action and where they also experienced the bleak, cold European winter.
+The bitter winter temperatures would have been like nothing they would have previously experienced in Melbourne, Australia.

-Henry and his unit first saw action in the Battle of Messines which was launched on 7 June 1917.
-The Messine offensive was designed to force the German enemy to withdraw from the main battlefront of Vimy-Arras in the north of France.
+Henry and his unit were involved in the Battle of Messines which was launched on 7 June 1917.
+The Messines offensive was designed to force the German forces to withdraw from the main battlefront of Vimy-Arras in the north of France.
 The battle demonstrated tactical success through careful planning and overwhelming firepower.
-The primary objective was the strategically important Wyschaete-Messines Ridge the high ground south of Ypres.
-The Germans used this ridge as a salient into the British lines building their defence along its 10-mile length.
-Winning this ground was essential for the Allies to launch a larger campaign planned for east of Ypres.
+The primary objective was to take the strategically important Wyschaete-Messines Ridge, the high ground south of Ypres Belgium.
+Winning this ground was essential for the allied forces to launch a larger campaign planned for east of Ypres.
 During the fighting Henry was wounded suffering burns to his face and hands and was evacuated back to England to the 3rd London General Hospital in Wandsworth to receive treatment.
-Like so many others during WWI within two months was back with his unit at the front and in the thick of action.
+Like so many others, injured during World War 1, within two months he was back with his unit on the front line and in the thick of action.

-When he transferred back to France Henry was assigned to the 8th Field Artillery Brigade just prior to its involvement in its second major action being the Battle of Polygon Wood and then Broodseinde and followed by the third battle of Passchendaele.
-The Battle of Polygon Wood took place from 26 September to 3 October 1917 in the area from the Menin Road to Polygon Wood and thence north to the area beyond St Julien.
+His transfer back to France saw Henry was assigned to the 8th Field Artillery Brigade just prior to its involvement in its second major action at the Battle of Polygon Wood and then Broodseinde and then followed the third battle of Passchendaele.
+The action at Polygon Wood took place from 26 September to 3 October 1917 in the area from the Menin Road to Polygon Wood and thence north to the area beyond St Julien.
 Much of the woodland had been destroyed by the huge quantity of shellfire from both sides since July of that year and the area had changed hands several times.
-The aim was to push the Germans further back and gain the advantage of higher ground.
+The aim was to push the German forces further back and gain the advantage of higher ground.
 While the fighting was only over a period of less than three weeks heavy casualties were experienced on both sides.

-The 8th was next involved in fighting around Avre and Villers-Bretonneux and was the start of the German ‘Spring Offensive’ in April 1918.
+The 8th was then involved in fighting around Avre and Villers-Bretonneux and was the start of the German ‘Spring Offensive’ in April 1918.
 Again, Henry and his unit were in the thick of it in an action by the Germans to take back what they had lost the previous year however the British and Australian troops held strong in what was two days of relentless and fierce fighting.
 It was during this time that Henry took ill with trench fever and was treated at the 3rd General Hospital, Le Treport before spending time recovering at the 7th Convalescent Depot, also at Le Treport.
 He re-joined his unit in June 1918 in time to see further action at Amiens Mont St Quentin and the Hindenburg Line.
 Five months later the fighting was over, and Henry and his unit were assigned to clean-up tasks in France before being shipped back to England for a period of leave before their repatriation to Australia and home.